U.S. Department of Agriculture (USDA)

 Recent Events

 In a recent development, the USDA confirmed the presence of the H5N1 avian influenza virus in a pig on a backyard farm in Oregon.
-This incident underscores the USDA's critical role in public and animal health protection.
-In response, the USDA has implemented enhanced biosecurity measures in collaboration with local and state authorities to contain the virus's spread.
+This incident underscores the USDA's crucial role in maintaining public and animal health.
+In response, the USDA has collaborated with local and state authorities to bolster biosecurity and contain the virus's spread.

 Notable Events and Initiatives

-The USDA has a long-standing history of effectively managing agricultural health crises.
-It leads numerous educational and research efforts focused on biosecurity and disease management, reinforcing its commitment to safeguarding public health and the agricultural sector.
+The USDA has a longstanding reputation for effectively managing agricultural health crises.
+It leads various educational and research initiatives focused on biosecurity and disease management, reinforcing its dedication to public health and the agricultural sector.
+Furthermore, the USDA plans to release updated bird flu surveillance guidelines and reinstate the 'higher of' Class I mover formula, which is expected to benefit dairy farmers across the nation.

 Future Plans and Priorities